jjrSoft/KompleteKontrolLightGuideSongConfigs/README.md

 ## Runtime Errors

 Unknown MIDI patches are non-fatal: the current song and lights remain unchanged and the status bar shows a warning.

-Invalid configuration, MIDI input failures, and keyboard failures show an error status and disable device-dependent operation.
+Invalid configuration, MIDI input failures, and keyboard failures show an error status. `Reload Song Colors` remains enabled regardless of keyboard availability so configuration can be corrected and retried.

 ## Running